Here at Good Samaritan, we believe that church is about more than Sunday morning.

 All students who have completed the 8th grade or higher are invited to serve with families in Central Appalachia.
 Students who are not members of or otherwise affiliated with Good Samaritan church are also invited to participate in the ASP trip.
 Bring a friend.

-Our Friday Men’s Breakfast Group has decided not to be a men’s group anymore…so everyone is welcome to the conversation!
-They will meet at Jerry’s for breakfast at 8:30am on the first and third Fridays of each month.
+Our Friday Breakfast Group welcomes everyone to the conversation!
+They meet at Jerry’s (5125 Vernon Ave, Edina) for breakfast at 8:30am on the first and third Fridays of each month.
 This is a great opportunity for you to come and bring a friend.
 Contact Brian Boysen with questions.

 Stitchers